 Pigmentation Laser Programme & Laser Toning

 Midland Skin has a selection of lasers that can improve hyperpigmentation, serving Birmingham, Solihull, and the West Midlands.
 Hyperpigmentation is, in fact, one of the most common reasons people seek laser treatment.
 It simply means there’s too much pigment in the skin.
-Treating pigmentation safely and effectively requires two things:

 • Understanding the cause of your pigmentation